ExeterCodeClub/Support/timelapse.md

 - (optional) only work when motion is detected
 - (optional) change the exposure settings for interesting effects (play with long exposure + time lapse + leds?)
 - ...
+### Items
+- rpi
+- sensor modules
+- a set of testing images

 ## Task 3 - Video replay system
 This task will involve building an interface that displays image history to the user in a presentable form.
 This one might be considered quite difficult.